isomerpages/nhg-jsmc/_programs/Track Speakers/Track 2.md

 <details class="isomer-details">
 <summary>Senior Occupational Therapist, Institute Of Mental Health</summary>
 <div data-type="detailsContent" class="isomer-details-content">
+<p>Ms. Tan Peck Yan is a Senior Occupational Therapist working at the Institute
+of Mental Health, where she has developed expertise in supporting individuals with mental health conditions.
+She has experience in inpatient, outpatient and community mental health settings.</p>
 <p></p>
+<p>She has strong interest in vocational rehabilitation, helping clients
+develop the skills and confidence needed to re-enter the workforce.
+She is committed to empowering clients on their recovery journey, enabling them to reconnect with the community, achieve employment and contribute positively to society.&nbsp;&nbsp;</p>
 </div>
 </details>
 <details class="isomer-details">
 <summary>Track 2D3: Patient as the Change Agent: Patient to Barista</summary>
 <div data-type="detailsContent" class="isomer-details-content">
+<p>Work is more than just a source of income.
+It can be a powerful catalyst
+for mental health recovery.
+This session will explore how regaining a worker role can restore purpose, structure and confidence in individuals recovering from mental health challenges.</p>
 <p></p>
+<p>Occupational therapy services help clients rebuild the skills and resilience
+needed to re-enter the workforce.
+It will also highlight our department’s collaboration with the nursing department to develop and run vocational projects within our setting, providing safe and supportive opportunities for clients to regain work readiness.&nbsp;&nbsp;</p>
 </div>
 </details>
 </div>